chicago-police-violence/data/README.md

 make
 ```
 in the repository root folder.
 This will result in the creation of a single cleaned and linked
-set of data where all records (officers, complaints, and tactical response reports) are associated
+set of data in the `final/` folder, where all records (officers, complaints, and tactical response reports) are associated
 with unique IDs that enable linkage among the records.